 Genetic or Non-GMO Fertility

-This certificate is issued by a third party witness confirming that the manufacturer provided the product is not genetically modified so that consumers can be assured that what they are getting into their body is healthy.
+This certificate is issued by a third-party witness confirming that the manufacturer provided the product is not genetically modified so that consumers can be assured that what they are getting into their bodies is healthy.
 This certification program is designed for quality control and testing of GMO production status.
 This certificate enhances customers' confidence in the product and makes them less anxious about what they eat.

 British Retail Consortium or BRC of the United Kingdom